autonomical1/ObsidianBackup/Relativity.md

 	- same element
 	- different number of $n^{0}$
 ### Bohr Model of the Atom:
+- Problem with Rutherford Atom: accelerating charges emit electromagnetic radiation
+	- The energy carried off by the waves cause the electrons to spiral into the nucleus
+	- Rutherford atom is inherently unstable
 - Adds quantization to the Rutherford model.
+- According to Bohr's model, the electrons in an atom can exist in only certain *allowed orbits*.
+A particular arrangement of the electrons in these orbits are called **stationary states**.
 - Stationary states: Stable electron orbits have specific, discrete energies
 -